 In this section, we present three sorting algorithms: merge-sort, quick-sort, and heap-sort.
 Each of these algorithms takes an input array a and sorts the elements of a into non-decreasing order in $O(n \log n)$ (expected) time.
 These algorithms are all comparison-based.
+Their second argument, c, is a Comparator that implements the compare(a,b) method.
 These algorithms don't care what type of data is being sorted; the only operation they do on the data is comparisons using the compare(a,b) method.
 Recall, from Section 1.2.4, that compare(a,b) returns a negative value if a < b, a positive value if a > b, and zero if a = b.